Paid Parental Leave

 - Have been employed with the University for at least 12 months (the 12 months do not need to be consecutive) and have worked at least 1,250 hours during the 12 consecutive months immediately preceding the date the leave would begin;

-- Be a full-time faculty or staff member employed by the University (post-docs, part-time and temporary employees are not eligible for this benefit);
+- Be a full-time faculty or full-time staff member employed by the University (post-docs, part-time and temporary employees are not eligible for this benefit); and

 - If both parents are employees of the University at the time of the birth or adoption of the child, both parents are eligible for the paid parental leave.